Why AC Milan legend Shevchenko is facing the sack after just 10 games as Genoa boss

 However, a 3-1 derby defeat to struggling Sampdoria hit hard, and the Spezia loss could well prove the final straw, with club president Alberto Zangrillo admitting it was "probably one of the most difficult moments" of Genoa's recent history – which is really saying something given their seemingly incessant problems over the past few years.

-According to reports, the board has already met this week to discuss Shevchenko's future, and there is mounting speculation that he could be removed from his position after the Milan match, with former Genoa boss Rolando Maran - who is still under contract at the club - considered the favourite to take over.
+According to reports, the board has already met this week to discuss Shevchenko's future, and there is mounting speculation that he could be removed from his position after the Milan match, with former Genoa boss Rolando Maran – who is still under contract at the club – and Rudi Garcia both said to be in the running.

 On the plus side, Shevchenko has a deal that runs until 2024 and his net salary is €2 million (£1.7m/$2.9m) per annum, meaning firing the former Ukraine boss now is a most unappealing proposition from a financial perspective.